hughobrien/zfs-remote-mirror/README.md

 		snapback) snapshot; backup ;;
 		*) echo "Commands are: snapshot, backup, preview, snapback" esac

-You'll have to make it executable too:

-	hugh@local$ chmod 744 ~/backup.sh

 If you're still in the same shell that you ran the initial backup from, we can set the *remote state* file now.